Science, technology and maths Access module

 You will need

 You will require access to a phone, a digital camera (or camera on a smartphone) and the use of a computer with internet access.
-You don’t need to rush out and buy a computer as you could use one at a library or drop-in centre.

 The module includes some simple home experiments which will require access to some basic kitchen and other equipment, including (but not restricted to): a ruler; a kitchen weighing scale; a 1 litre measuring jug; various household items e.g. tinned food; a clock or watch; dried lasagne sheets, potatoes, sugar and yeast.
 If you are unable to undertake the experiments we will provide alternative ways to enable you to take part in the experiment.